In this episode, we dive deep into LinkedIn with executive leader and Head of Partnerships at Digital Marketer, Marcus Murphy.

 - Comments trump ‘likes’, and are heavily weighed in organic reach

-- Responding to comments is tremendously important
+- Responding to comments is a great way to get noticed

 - Consistency and quality content is key